austinatchley/austinatchleyxyz/content/posts/rtw.md

 +++
-title = "RTW: My Big Travel Plans for 2023" date = "2023-06-21"
+title = "✈️ RTW: My Big Travel Plans for 2023" date = "2023-06-21"
-draft = true
 +++

 In 2019, I studied abroad for a semester at SciencesPo in Reims, France.
 During that year, I developed a deep appreciation for travel, and the ease of it all was a revelation to college me, who had never left the country before embarking on my 6 month adventure.